arnbme/nyckelharpa/README.md

 2. Ignore the motion sensors setting, it's currently not used
 3. Set Beep these devices on Entry Delay
 4. Set Beep these devices when this contact opens and system is disarmed
-5. Profile name should be set from the contact sensor name
+5. Profile name is created from the contact sensor name
-6. Click Next
+6. *Click Next*
 7. Set the Open Door warning settings
-8. Click Save
+8. *Click Save*

 [:arrow_up_small: Back to top](#top)
 <a name="keypadDH"></a>